Leveraging Discrete Function Decomposability for Scientific Design: Abstract

 \section{Abstract}

-In the era of AI-driven science and engineering, we often want to design discrete objects {\it in silico} according to user-specified properties.
-For example, we may wish to design a protein to bind its target, arrange components within a circuit to minimize latency, or find materials with certain properties.
-Given a property predictive model, {\it in silico} design typically involves training a generative model over the design space (\eg, protein sequence space) to concentrate on designs with the desired properties. {\it Distributional optimization}---which can be formalized as an estimation of distribution algorithm or as reinforcement learning policy optimization---finds the generative model that maximizes an objective function in expectation.
-Optimizing a distribution over discrete-valued designs is in general challenging because of the combinatorial nature of the design space.
-However, many property predictors in scientific applications are {\it decomposable} in the sense that they can be factorized over design variables in a way that could in principle enable more effective optimization.
-For example, amino acids at a catalytic site of a protein may only loosely interact with amino acids of the rest of the protein to achieve maximal catalytic activity.
-Current distributional optimization algorithms are unable to make use of such decomposability structure.
-Herein, we propose and demonstrate use of a new distributional optimization algorithm, \ourmethod (\abbr), that can leverage any decomposability defined by a junction tree on the design variables, to make optimization more efficient.
-At its core, \abbr employs a soft-factorized \enquote{search distribution}---a learned generative model---for efficient navigation of the search space, invoking graph message-passing to coordinate optimization across linked factors.
+In the era of AI-driven science and engineering, we often want to design discrete objects (\eg, circuits, proteins, materials) {\it in silico} according to user-specified properties (\eg, that a protein binds its target).
+Given a property predictive model, {\it in silico} design typically involves training a generative model over the design space (\eg, over the set of all length-$L$ proteins) to concentrate on designs with the desired properties. {\it Distributional optimization}, formalized as an estimation of distribution algorithm or as reinforcement learning policy optimization, maximizes an objective function in expectation over samples.
+Optimizing a distribution over discrete-valued designs is in general challenging due to the combinatorial nature of the design space.
+However, many property predictors in scientific applications are {\it decomposable} in the sense that they can be factorized over design variables in a way that will prove useful.
+For example, the active site amino acids in a catalytic protein may need to only loosely interact with the rest of the protein for maximal catalytic activity.
+Current distributional optimization algorithms are unable to make use of such structure, which could dramatically improve the optimization.
+Herein, we propose and demonstrate use of a new distributional optimization algorithm, \ourmethod (\abbr), that can leverage any decomposability defined by a junction tree on the design variables.
+At its core, \abbr employs a factorized \enquote{search distribution}---a learned generative model---for efficient navigation of the search space, and invokes graph message passing to coordinate optimization across all variables.